Project Details

 A simulation of the spread and evolution of online information, if accurate and at-scale, could enable a deeper and more quantitative understanding of use of the global information environment than is currently possible using existing approaches.
 High-fidelity (i.e., accurate, at-scale) computational simulation of the spread and evolution of online information would support efforts to analyze strategic disinformation campaigns, deliver critical information to local populations during disaster relief operations, and could potentially contribute to other critical missions in the online information domain.

-The simulation of online information propagation at-scale provides a method for developing scientific understanding of several critical phenomena in sociology, psychology, economics, political science and other human-related systems.
-The integration across disciplines and modeling approaches, and across scales in some cases, has not yet matured into a set of standard methods nor has a set of example computational platforms become available for general use in government, academia or industry.
+The simulation of online information propagation at scale provides a method for developing a scientific understanding of several critical phenomena in sociology, psychology, economics, political science, and other human-related systems.
+The integration across disciplines and modeling approaches, and scales in some cases, has not yet matured into a set of standard methods nor has a set of example computational platforms become available for general use in government, academia, or industry.

 To tackle this problem we have developed an agent-based modeling platform for the implementation of a set of methods that provide

-1. development and testing of social, economic and psychological theory at-scale, and
+- Development and testing of social, economic, and psychological theory at scale, and

-Sociological constructs implemented in agent-based representation of social media system predicts the evolution of network structure.
+- Sociological constructs implemented in agent-based representation of social media systems predicts the evolution of network structure.

 Tools